ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 This design's main feature is that it is fully distributed, and consists of three, vertical, layers.

-1. _The first layer_, located on the left side, is the front desk-load balancing piece of software who's responsibility is receiving the translation job requests from one language to another and then forwarding them to the second layer of the design performing load balancing.
+1. _The first layer_ - (located on the left side), is the front desk-load balancing piece of software who's responsibility is receiving the translation job requests from one language to another and then forwarding them to the second layer of the design, performing load balancing.
-2. _The second layer_, located in the middle of the picture, id a number of decoding servers that perform translation jobs.
-These servers can run decoders performing one-to-one language translation each, and there may be multiple instances of decoders for the same source/target language pair.
-Alternatively, each decoder might be able to translate from a bunch of languages into a bunch of languages and all the middle level server instances run multiple copies of such decoders.
-Of course an intermediate variant is also possible.
+2. _The second layer_ - (located in the middle), is a number of decoding servers that execute translation jobs.
+These servers can run decoders performing one-to-one language translations, and there may be multiple instances thereof for the same or different models.
+To generalize, each decoder might be able to translate from a bunch of languages into a bunch of other languages and then the middle layer servers can run one or more multiple instances of similarly or differently configured decoders, each.
-3. _The third layer_, located on the right side, is the layer of various instances of the Language, Translation, and Reordering models.
-Once again, there can be multiple instances of the same model running to distribute the workload.
-Any decoder is free to use any and any number of model instances running in the third layer.
+3. _The third layer_ - (located on the right side), is the layer of various instances of the Language, Translation, and Reordering models.
+Once again, each server can can run multiple instances of the same or different models to distribute the workload.
+Any decoder is free to use any number of model instances running in the third layer.

-The communication between the layers here is suggested to be done using Web sockets as the fastest available asynchronous communication protocol available at the moment.
-In case of significant network communication overhead some of the system components can be run locally on the same physical computing unit or even be build into a monolith application for complete avoidance of the socket communications.
-The latter can be achieved by simply providing a local implementation of the needed system component.
-This approach is taken in the first version of the implemented software discussed in the next sub-section.
+The communication between the layers here is suggested to be done using Web sockets as from industry it is known to be the fastest non-proprietary asynchronous communication protocol over TCP/IP.
+However, in case of significant network communication overhead the design allows for the system components to be run locally on the same physical computing unit or even to be build into a monolithic application for a complete avoidance of the socket communications.
+The latter is achieved by simply providing a local implementation of the needed system component.
+This approach is exactly an taken in the first version of the implemented software discussed in the next section.

 ###The current design
 Due to the limited time and as a proof of concept, the first version of the project follows the simplified version of the ultimate design given by the deployment diagram below.

 ![The current deployment Image](./doc/images/design/deployment_first.png "The current deployment")

 As one can notice, in this figure the first layer is removed, i.e. there is no load-balancing entity.
-Also the Language, Translation, and Reordering models have local interface implementations only and are compiled together with the decoder in a single application.
-One can easily extend this design towards the ultimate one by simply providing the remove implementations for the LM, TM and RM models using the existing libraries used in the current implementation.
+Also the Language, Translation, and Reordering models have local interface implementations only and are compiled together  with the decoder component to form a single application.
+Of course, one can easily extend this design towards the ultimate one by simply providing the remove implementations for the LM, TM and RM models using the existing interfaces and implemented LM, RM and TM libraries.

 Let us now briefly consider the two most complicated components of the software, the _Decoder_ and the _Language model_.